hicsail/object-storage-service/README.md

 The root user is represented by the App Server itself and is accessed via the API key granted to the App Server.
 For functionality such as adding or removing buckets, the App Server accomplishes this through root access middleware which uses the API key to get the AWS signature and hash.

+The root user should represent the App Server itself and is identified as the service account by the SAIL Auth Microservice.
+The App Server will use the exact same middleware and will provide the root user JWT instead.

 ### AWS Signature and Hash

 The technology which allows for these interacts to take place is the AWS Signature V4.
 The signing method involves a hash using the HTTP request for the operation and the secret key.
 Additionally a SHA256 hash of the request body needs to be provided.
 For more information on how these are generated, refer to the [AWS official documentation](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html).

 SAIL Cargo works by accepting the HTTP request as a parameter and using the AWS Signature V4 library to manually produce the signature and hash.
 In this way, the secret key for the S3 interface is contained to the Cargo Server and the appearance of having many different tokens with different access levels is possible.